-As shown below, the signed hash is appended to the unsigned binary followed by the total length of the signed hash (i.e. if the signed hash was 64 bytes, then this uint32 will contain 64).
-This format allows for extensibility (such as adding in a CA-based validation scheme allowing multiple signing keys all based off of a trust anchor), and pull requests are always welcome.
+As shown below, the signed hash is appended to the unsigned binary, followed by the total length of the signed hash (i.e., if the signed hash was 64 bytes, then this uint32 data segment will contain 64).
+This format allows for extensibility (such as adding a CA-based validation scheme allowing multiple signing keys all based on a trust anchor).
+Pull requests are always welcome. (currently it uses SHA256 with RSASSA-PKCS1-V1_5-SIGN signature scheme from RSA PKCS #1 v1.5)

 '''

-NORMAL-BINARY <SIGNED HASH> <uint32 LENGTH-OF-SIGNING-DATA-INCLUDING-THIS-32-BITS>
+NORMAL-BINARY <SIGNATURE> <uint32 LENGTH-OF-SIGNATURE>

 '''

-Signed Binary Prequisites
+Signed Binary Prerequisites